-Almost a month ago I wandered through Taiwan with three good old folks from college.
-It would’ve been my second overseas trip this year had I been granted a Japan visa last July.
-Getting rejected on my very first visa application turned out traumatizing that I had to read multiple blogs and consolidate all the requirements the authors stated for this trip.
-My pessimism even worsened when my friends started getting Australian, US, and Schengen visas.
-Fortunately, in the end, I was granted with my first (of many, hopefully).
-Listed below are the requirements I prepared.
+My trip to Taiwan with three good old folks from college almost a month ago would’ve been my second overseas trip for the year had I also been granted a Japan visa.
+Getting rejected on my very first visa application turned out traumatizing that I had to read multiple blogs and consolidate all the requirements for the application.
+My pessimism worsened when my friends started getting Australia, US, and Schengen visas.
+Ultimately, I was granted a Taiwan visa and below were the requirements I prepared.
 You can only guess which ones made the cut.

-One of us has an Australian visa (let’s call him Aussie) while another has a US, making them exempts.
+One of us has an Australia visa (let’s call him Aussie) while another has a US visa, making them exempts.
 They only needed to present a printout.
-Having said that, the remaining two of us decided to have Aussie process our applications in the hopes that filing as a group would increase our chances and simply because he’s the only one available on mornings.
-As it turned out, there wasn’t any need for such a letter at all.
+The remaining two of us decided to apply together in hopes of increasing our chances.
+Aussie applied on our behalf since he’s available during the day and it turned out that no such letter is necessary.

 - ✔ Passport valid for at least six months

-I included my old passport and photocopies of the bio page and all stamped pages of both passports but they were—you guessed that right—not deemed necessary.
+I included my old passport and photocopies of the bio page and all stamped pages of both passports.
+They were not deemed necessary though.

 - ✔ PSA (NSO) birth certificate

-Like the requirement for the Japan visa, it was stated that it should be a copy issued within the year.
-You can easily request one at e-Census.
+Like the requirement for a Japan visa, it was stated that it should be a copy issued within the year.
+You can easily request for one at e-Census.
 (Honestly, though, I didn’t find any indication on the copies that they were newly issued.)

 - ✔ Bank certificate

 And it’s the dreaded show money.
-As a rule of thumb, the amount should be good enough to keep you going throughout your stay overseas.
-I’d say it doesn’t necessarily have to reach six digits.
+As a rule of thumb, the amount should be enough to cover your expenses throughout your stay overseas.
+I’d say it doesn’t necessarily have to be six digits.

 - ✔ Certificate of employment